Baculum: Presence in mammals

-Within Eutheria, the penile bone is absent in ungulates (hoofed mammals, including cetaceans (whales, dolphins, and porpoises)), elephants, lagomorphs, and sirenians among others.
+Within Eutheria, the penile bone is absent in ungulates—hoofed mammals, including cetaceans (whales, dolphins, and porpoises)—elephants, lagomorphs, and sirenians (sea cows), among others.

-Evidence suggests that the baculum was independently evolved 9 times and lost in 10 separate lineages.
+It is suggested based on evidence that the baculum was independently evolved 9 times and lost in 10 separate lineages.
 The baculum is an exclusive characteristic of placentals and closely related eutherians, being absent in other mammal clades, and it has been speculated to be derived from the epipubic bones more widely spread across mammals, but notoriously absent in placentals.

 Among the primates, marmosets, weighing around 500 g, have a baculum measuring around 2 mm, while the tiny 63 g galago has one around 13 mm long.
 The great apes, despite their size, tend to have very small penis bones, and humans are the only ones to have lost them altogether.

 In some mammalian species, such as badgers and raccoons (Procyon lotor), the baculum can be used to determine relative age.
 If a raccoon's baculum tip is made up of uncalcified cartilage, has a porous base, is less than 1.2 g in mass, and measures less than 90 mm long, then the baculum belongs to a juvenile.

 Absence in humans

-Unlike most primates, humans lack a baculum, but the bone is present, although much reduced, among other great apes.
+Unlike most primates, humans lack a baculum.
+Among other great apes, the bone is present, but very reduced.
 In many ape species, it is a relatively insignificant 10–20 mm structure.
 Cases of human penis ossification following trauma have been reported, and one case was reported of a congenital os penis surgically removed from a 5-year-old boy, who also had other developmental abnormalities, including a cleft scrotum.
 Clellan S. Ford and Frank A. Beach in Patterns of Sexual Behavior (1951), p.
 30 say, "Both gorillas and chimpanzees possess a penile bone.
 In the latter species, the os penis is located in the lower part of the organ and measures approximately three-quarters of an inch in length."
 In humans, the rigidity of the erection is provided entirely through blood pressure in the corpora cavernosa.
 An "artificial baculum" or penile implant is sometimes used to treat erectile dysfunction in humans.

 In The Selfish Gene, Richard Dawkins proposed honest advertising as the evolutionary explanation for the loss of the baculum.
 The hypothesis states that if erection failure is a sensitive early warning of ill health (physical or mental), females could have gauged the health of a potential mate based on his ability to achieve erection without the support of a baculum.

 The tactile stimulation hypothesis proposes that the loss of the baculum in humans is linked to the female choice for tactile stimulation: a boneless penis would be more flexible, facilitating a larger range of copulatory positions and whole body movement, giving females greater general physical stimulation.

 The mating system shift hypothesis proposes that the shift towards monogamy as the dominant reproductive strategy may have reduced the intensity of copulatory and post-copulatory sexual selection, and made the baculum obsolete.